Caring for an Older Relative

-The Dependent Care FSA lets you pay for daycare, elder care, and other eligible dependent care expenses using pre-tax dollars.
-For elder care expenses to be eligible for Flexible Spending (FSA), there are conditions that are required.
+The Dependent Care Flexible Spending Account lets you pay for elder care and other eligible dependent care expenses using pre-tax dollars.
+Be sure to review the conditions for eligible elder care expenses included in the general FSA overview.

-These are local and government websites with information about elder care.
-Many also include resources for caregiver stress.
+For your convenience, we have compiled a list of local and government websites with information about elder care.
 Tufts University is not affiliated with these organizations.

 - U.S. Department of Health and Human Services

 - National Alliance for Caregiving

 - Family Caregiver Alliance

 - The National Association of Area Agencies on Aging